10 Lists

 10.7 Looking ahead

 Lists hold anything, including other lists.
-Data frames are lists where every element is a vector of the same length.
-That single constraint turns a general-purpose container into a table.
-Chapter 11 picks up exactly where this chapter leaves off.
+Constrain that freedom (require every element to be a vector of the same length) and the general-purpose container becomes a table.